patroni/patroni/README.rst

 -  *postgresql*:
     -  *name*: the name of the Postgres host.
 Must be unique for the cluster.
     -  *listen*: IP address + port that Postgres listens to; must be accessible from other nodes in the cluster, if you're using streaming replication.
+Multiple comma-separated addresses are permitted, as long as the port component is appended after to the last one with a colon, i.e. ``listen: 127.0.0.1,127.0.0.2:5432``.
+The first address from this list will be used by Patroni to establish local connections to the PostgreSQL node.

     -  *connect\_address*: IP address + port through which Postgres is accessible from other nodes and applications.
     -  *data\_dir*: file path to initialize and store Postgres data files.
     -  *maximum\_lag\_on\_failover*: the maximum bytes a follower may lag.